aws/amazon-chime-sdk-js/.github/ISSUE_TEMPLATE/bug-report.md

 ---

-**Important:** Please attach INFO-level logs with timestamps to the report from *before* the session started up until the point at which the unexpected behavior occured.
+**Important:** Please attach INFO-level logs with timestamps to the report from *before* the session started up until the point at which the unexpected behavior occurred.
 For multi-participant calls, attach a log file for each participant if possible.

 **Meeting and attendee IDs:**
 List the meeting and attendee IDs that the attached logs apply to.